Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Classic American Southwest landscapes can be found in Kanab, a town surrounded by postcard Navajo Sandstone.
 Also known as “Little Hollywood,” Kanab boasts abandoned Western movie sets around town that are top tourist attractions today.

-Kanab is only one hour from both Zion National Park and Bryce Canyon NP and is the perfect place to stay for travelers who prefer a peaceful retreat over a busy, congested town.
+Kanab is only one hour from both Zion National Park and Bryce Canyon National Park and is the perfect place to stay for travelers who prefer a peaceful retreat over a busy, congested town.

 Kanab is also the best place to set up base camp for exploring Grand Staircase Escalante National Monument, an Indigenous desert park with top Utah hiking trails, archaeological sites, and fun slot canyons.
 Adventurous travelers should visit Buckskin Gulch in the area, the longest and deepest slot canyon on the planet.

 The small town offers plenty of rental, hotel, and camping options.
-I recommend bringing your tent, a sleeping bag, and a sleeping pad to camp under the southern Utah summer night sky.
+I recommend bringing gear and camping under the southern Utah summer night sky.

 Pros of Staying in Kanab: